Last updated April 2026

 ⚖️ Theft Charges in Florida (Fla.
 Stat. § 812.014)

-Florida law defines theft as knowingly obtaining or using another person’s property with the intent to deprive the owner of it, either temporarily or permanently.
+Under Florida law, and as applied in real cases, theft is defined as knowingly obtaining or using another person’s property with the intent to deprive the owner of it, either temporarily or permanently.

 The classification of the charge depends on the fair market value of the property at the time of the alleged theft.